-As I meandered around Coachella it came as no surprise to me to find one of the famous art installations of dogs.
+As I soaked up spring and meandered around Coachella it came as no surprise to me to find one of the famous art installations of dogs.
 Dogs have had a long history of showing up in art.
 Just last week I read a wonderful article about the many dogs of Picasso in Modern Dog Magazine entitled the Picasso’s Dog’s.

 It was fun and again not too surprising to learn that Picasso was a huge dog lover and placed many dogs in his paintings when he needed to add interest.